Featured header image

 FAQ

-All profiles within the Science program lead to a DEC in Science and thus to any and all science programs at university.
-Deciding between Health, Pure and Applied, Environmental or deciding between regular and Enriched Science makes no difference when it comes to applying to university.
+All profiles within the Science Program lead to a DEC in Science and thus to all science and engineering programs at university.
+Deciding between Health and Life Sciences and Pure and Applied, or deciding between regular and Enriched Science makes no difference when applying to university.
+They are great choices for students who are yet undecided about their future plans.

-Dawson calculates an overall average based on Secondary IV final and Secondary V mid-term grades.
-For prerequisite courses, the Admissions Office looks at Secondary V mid-terms.
-If your grades meet the criteria, you are sent a conditional offer of admission.
-In July, final grades are received from the Ministry of Education and reviewed to ensure that you have obtained your high school diploma and maintained appropriate grades in prerequisite courses.
+Dawson calculates an overall average based on Secondary IV final and Secondary V midterm grades.
+For prerequisite courses, the Admissions Office looks at Secondary V midterms.
+If you are selected, you are sent a conditional offer of admission.
+In July, final grades are received from the Ministry of Education and reviewed to ensure you have obtained your high school diploma and maintained appropriate grades in prerequisite courses.

 Admission to all Science profiles is very competitive.
-The number of students that Dawson College can accept into the Science Program is limited, therefore students with the highest grades in high school have a better chance of being admitted.
-Admission averages change from year to year depending on the size and strength of the applicant pool.
+The number of students that Dawson can accept into the Science Program is limited, and admission averages change from year to year depending on the size and strength of the applicant pool.

 Many students whose mother tongue is not English choose Dawson and find it an enriching experience.
 Dawson has numerous support services to ensure that you can improve your English and succeed in your courses.
 In particular, the Academic Skills Centre offers: Peer English Tutors, English Fluency Groups, individual consultations with a professional and help preparing for the English Exit Exam.

-Being in Enriched Science does not disadvantage students when it comes to the R-Score, which is calculated in relation to the entire body of students in the Science Program, not just students in the Enriched Science profiles.
+No. Being in Enriched Science does not disadvantage students when it comes to the R-Score.